-Personal Counseling and Student Psychological Services
+Student Psychological Services

-The Personal Counseling service focuses on the evaluation and treatment of life issues that may impede the student's ability to optimally function in the college setting.
-Brief, solution-focused therapy and/or evaluation and referral services are available free of charge to students enrolled full-time at Harper.
+Student Psychological Services focuses on the evaluation and treatment of life issues that may impede the student's ability to optimally function in the college setting.
+Brief, solution-focused therapy and/or evaluation and referrral services are available free of charge to students currently enrolled in six credit or ESL hours in fall or spring semester or in three credit or ESL hours in summer.